 Microeconomics is the study of how households and firms make decisions and how they interact in specific markets.
 Students are introduced to the basic concepts and tools that economists use to understand how the economy works.
 This course is designed to increase economic literacy through acquiring core knowledge about economics.

 Topics include statistical measures and distributions, decision making under uncertainty, application of probability to statistical inference, linear correlation, introduction to nonparametric statistical methods, and application to problems drawn from the natural and social sciences.
 Three hours of class per week.
 Three hours of class per week.

-This course introduces students to the basic concepts of marketing strategy and mangement.
-Students develop and learn to apply the knowledge and analytical skills needed to make effective marketing decisions.
-Basic marketing concepts such as strategic segmentation, targeting, positioning, product design, pricing, promotions and distribution highlight the marketer's obligation to gain a deep understanding of unique customer groups to meet differentiated cutomer needs effectively, reliabley and profitably in a changing international marketplace.
-Environmental sustainability is analyzed from teh consumer perspective.
-Prerequisite(s): BUS 105
+This course introduces students to the basic concepts of marketing strategy and management.
+Basic marketing concepts such as strategic segmentation, targeting, positioning, product design, pricing, promotions and distribution are covered.
+Environmental sustainability is analyzed from the consumer perspective.